 2. The U2N Remote UE sends an RRCSetupRequest message to the U2N Relay UE via PC5 Relay RLC Channel.

-3. The U2N Relay UE withholds the received RRC message and sends the SidelinkUEInformation message to the gNB-DU.
-Before that, if the U2N Relay UE is in RRC_IDLE/RRC_INACTIVE status, it should trigger the RRC establishment/resume procedure to enter RRC_CONNECTED status and gNB may configure the U2N Relay UE with Uu Relay RLC channel(s) for relaying of U2N Remote UE’s SRB0/1.
+3. The U2N Relay UE withholds the received RRC message and sends the SidelinkUEInformationNR message to the gNB-DU.
+Before that, if the U2N Relay UE is in RRC_IDLE/RRC_INACTIVE state, it should trigger the RRC establishment/resume procedure to enter RRC_CONNECTED state and gNB may configure the U2N Relay UE with Uu Relay RLC channel(s) for relaying of U2N Remote UE’s SRB0/1.

-4. The gNB-DU sends the UL RRC MESSAGE TRANSFER message of the U2N Relay UE by encapsulating the SidelinkUEInformation message to gNB-CU, and gNB-CU allocates the local ID of U2N Remote UE.
+4. The gNB-DU sends the UL RRC MESSAGE TRANSFER message of the U2N Relay UE by encapsulating the SidelinkUEInformationNR message to gNB-CU, and gNB-CU allocates the local ID of U2N Remote UE.

 5. The gNB-CU sends the UE CONTEXT MODIFICATION REQUEST message of the U2N Relay UE to gNB-DU.
 Such message may request the establishment of Uu Relay RLC channel(s) for the transmission of U2N Remote UE’s SRB0/1 if not configured yet.